nvanlaerebeke/k3s-base/README.md

 GIT_URL=`git config --get remote.origin.url`

 #
-# GIT ssh key to connect to the above repository
+# Path to the GIT ssh key to connect to the above repository
+# Example: /home/<user>/.ssh/git.key
 #
+# This is needed for setting up argocd, this needs to be able to pull from the git repository
 GIT_KEY=
 EOF
 ```